-26 people suspected of having botulism tied to potluck in Ohio
+26 suspected of having botulism tied to Ohio potluck

 Columbus, Ohio — The number of suspected cases of botulism tied to a church potluck has increased slightly as Ohio health officials work to test more than 20 samples of food to pinpoint the outbreak’s source.